Model Quiz Results

 Opportunity Culture Model

-The Opportunity Culture staffing model organizes teachers into teams led by excellent teachers and supports pay increases within the current school budget in order to extend the reach of instruction to more students.
+The Opportunity Culture staffing model organizes teachers into teams led by excellent teachers and supports pay increases within the current school budget in order to extend the reach of great instruction to more students.

 Opportunity Culture Model